For Authors / Contributors

 Standards of Objectivity

 Reviewers should judge the manuscript objectively.
 The blind copy of the manuscript should ensure that no author’s information is known to the reviewer.
-If a reviewer believes he or she recognizes the author of the work being reviewed, the reviewer must notify the editor-in-chief immediately so that another reviewer may be assigned.
+If a reviewer believes they recognize the author of the work being reviewed, they must notify the editor-in-chief immediately so that another reviewer may be assigned.

 Supporting Argument